jlaurellax/data_science_portfolio.github.io/_posts/2022-01-22-association-rule-learning.md

 | … | … | … | … | … |

 <br>
-In the DataFrame we have the two products in the pair, and then the three key metrics; Support, Confidence, and Lift.
+In the DataFrame, there are the two products in the pair, and then the three key metrics; Support, Confidence, and Lift.

 ___
 <br>